garrandall/popular-music-data/tracks/queen-of-the-roller-derby-leon-russell.md

 Oh, as fast as a bullet she can jam all night
 Makes a full grown wonder bull die with fright
 When we get home alone in love
-She murmurs like a sweet moaning dove, ooh
+She murmurs like a sweet moaning dove, oh

 Oh, such a lady, she's quite a child
 She'll make me feel good in this heart of mine